Peganum harmala: Native

-Peganum harmala is native to a wide area stretching from Morocco in north Africa and Spain and Italy in Europe, north to Serbia, Romania (possibly), Dagestan and Kazakhstan, south to Mauritania (possibly), Yemen, Saudi Arabia, Kuwait and Pakistan, and east to western Mongolia, northern China and possibly Bangladesh.
+Peganum harmala is native to a wide area stretching from Morocco in north Africa and Spain and Italy in Europe, north to Serbia, Romania (possibly), Dagestan, Kazakhstan, south to Mauritania (possibly), Yemen, Saudi Arabia, Kuwait and Pakistan In Zhob district, and east to western Mongolia, northern China and possibly Bangladesh.
 It is a common weed in Afghanistan, Iran, parts of Israel, eastern and central Anatolia (Turkey), and Morocco.

 In Africa it is known from Morocco, Algeria, Tunisia, Libya, and Egypt.
 It likely does not occur in Mauritania.
 In Morocco it is quite common and occurs throughout the country, excepting Western Sahara.
 In Algeria it is found mostly in the north bordering Morocco and Tunisia, being absent in the south and central regions.
 It is reasonably commonly found throughout Tunisia.
 In Libya it is found in the maritime zone, especially around Bengazi, and is not abundant.
 In Egypt it grows in the Sinai, has been recorded from the east of the Eastern Desert, and been rarely collected on the mid-west of the Mediterranean coast.

 In Europe it is native to Spain, Corsica (disputed), much of Russia, Serbia, Moldova, Ukraine (especially in Crimea), Romania (possibly introduced), Bulgaria, Greece (including Crete and the Cyclades), Cyprus, Turkey (Thrace) and southern Italy (including Sardinia, but not Sicily).
 It also is native to the Caucasus: Armenia, Azerbaijan, and Georgia.
 On the Iberian Peninsula it is absent from Portugal and Andorra, but it is not uncommon in Spain, especially in the southeast, the Ebro depression, and the inland valleys of the Duero and Tajo, but it is rare in Andalusia (south) and it does not occur on the Balearic Islands and the Canary Islands, and in the west along the Portuguese border, Galicia, the northern coast, and the northern mountain ranges.

 In Turkey it is found both in Thrace and across most of Anatolia, but is absent from the northern Black Sea coast.
 It is abundant in some regions of south and central Anatolia.

 In Israel it is most commonly found around the Dead Sea, in the Judean mountains and desert, in the Negev and its surrounding areas, including areas in Jordan and Saudi Arabia, being rare or very rare in the northern mountains, Galilee, coastal areas and the Arava valley.

 It grows in drier parts of the northern half of India but is possibly only native to the Kashmir and Ladakh regions.
 It also occurs in, and is possibly native to, Bangladesh.

 The distribution in China is in dispute.
 The 2008 Flora of China considers it to be native to northern China in the provinces of Gansu, western Hebei, western Inner Mongolia, Ningxia, Qinghai, northern Shanxi, Tibet and Xinjiang.
 The 2017 Species Catalogue of China considers it to be restricted to Inner Mongolia, Ningxia and Gansu.